david1707/100DaysOfCode-Vue/README.md

 - Fix navbar for mobile phones
 - Modify CSS Grid on affiliated for mobile phones
 - Add images

+### Possibles TODOs (If time allows )
+- Add GoogleMaps to each event and GoogleMaps picker to get LatLong on form creation

 ###
 How to use Firebase and Firestore: